 Welcome to the website and blog of

-A writer of novels, poetry and articles about history and other subjects.
+A writer of novels, poetry, articles about history and journal-keeper.

 7th November.
 I write about the microhistory of everyday life.

 This year will be a year of change, as far as this blog is concerned.
 Over the past few years, I have maintained a number of blogs and it is my intention to rationalise my platforms.
 I want to have only one blog and published on it all that has already appeared on other blogs, including the archive for Arts in Leicester, and Locke Family Tree.

 The object of this consolidation is to run only one website and to reduce the cost associated with having several sites.
 Progress on this project will take place in 2021 but in doing this I will not delete anything of my work from the Internet.

 9th October 2021.
 Poetry using the Decameter.
 Finity from 1966.